aponsero/Resistome_ReadBased_Snakemake/README.md

 Below is the overview of the steps included in the pipeline.
 The pipeline requires reads after quality control and trimming.
 The pipeline include 3 steps :
-* Taxonomic profiling of the microbial community using Metaphlan4 vXX
+* Taxonomic profiling of the microbial community using Metaphlan4 v4.0.6
-* ARG profiling using Shortbred vXX against the CARD database vXX
+* ARG profiling using Shortbred v0.9.5 against the CARD database v.3.2.7
-* Mobilome profiling using Shortbred against the MobileOG database vXX
+* Mobilome profiling using Shortbred v0.9.5 against the MobileOG database v1.6

 ```mermaid
 graph LR